kyma-project/kyma/docs/application-connector/02-03-proxy-service.md

 type: Architecture
 ---

 > **CAUTION:** This document describes the Application Gateway working in the default legacy [mode](#architecture-application-connector-components-application-operator).
-To read about the Application Gateway working in the alternative **gatewayOncePerNamespace** mode, see [this](#details-application-gateway) document.
+To read about the Application Gateway working in the alternative Compass mode, see [this](#details-application-gateway) document.

 The Application Gateway sends the requests from lambda functions and services in Kyma to external APIs registered with the Application Registry.
 The Application Gateway works in conjunction with the Access Service, which exposes the Application Gateway.